-Smooth, with no tread, these tires have very little rolling resistance and are designed to go fast on smooth pavement.
-They are prone to punctures, so if you ride with slicks, bring a repair kit with you.
+Smooth, with no tread, these tires have very little rolling resistance and are designed to go fast on smooth road pavement.
+They are somewhat prone to punctures, so if you ride with slicks, bring a repair kit with you.
 Semi-slicks are smooth in the middle with a subtle tread on the edges, they offer low rolling resistance, but give you some traction when cornering and riding in wet conditions.
 They suit road riding and commuting in the sprint and fall or cycle-touring on paved roads.

 - Smooth singletrack: use smaller knobs for speed

-- Rooty or rocky terrain: go for taller knobs that provide grip
+- Rooty, rocky terrain: go for taller knobs that provide grip

 - Soft trails: wide tires with sturdy paddle-like knobs

-- Hardpack: knobs that are wider at the base will help you corner
+- Hardpack: knobs that are wider at the base to help you corner

 - Loose terrain or hardpack: tall, widely spaced knobs offer versatility